A new collaborative culture for companies with universities

 Demola is an international innovation challenge platform that brings together students and leading brands.
 With Demola, global and local organizations challenge university students to create a better future.
 Today, our innovation challenges bring together over 50 universities, 750,000 students and the leading companies from around the world.

-Demola trademark and innovation platform is owned by Demola Global.
+Demola trademark and innovation platform are owned by Demola Global.
 Demola Global was established in Tampere, Finland.
 Now Demola operates in 17 countries: Finland, Sweden, Denmark, Norway, Spain, France, Lithuania, Latvia, Hungary, Portugal, Mexico, Namibia, South Africa, Slovenia, Japan, China and Nepal.

 What makes Demola unique?

-The demand for such cooperation process with academia originally derives from Finnish business partners to refresh their innovation activity and to improve the capability of farsightedness, which is essential for innovation.
+The demand for such a cooperation process with academia originally derives from Finnish business partners to refresh their innovation activity and to improve the capability of farsightedness, which is essential for innovation.
 Far-sightedness means understanding the future, understanding change and trends even before they become compelling forces of change.
-This ability is often weakened by the everyday struggles and problems of companies, but can be refreshed by the insights of fresh, creative and well-trained university students.
-Meanwhile new collaborative culture is forming for SMEs and universities as well.
+This ability is often weakened by the everyday struggles and problems of companies but can be refreshed by the insights of fresh, creative and well-trained university students.
+Meanwhile, a new collaborative culture is forming for SMEs and universities as well.
 Best practices, structured processes and tools have been developed and revised over the years and incorporated into the award-winning, internationally recognized “Demola Concept”.

 Our concept – Demola innovation challenges